digdir/designsystemet/.changeset/few-brooms-confess.md

 "@digdir/designsystemet-css": patch
 ---

-Table: New `hover` prop for toggling hover state on row.
-Default `false`.
+Table: New hover prop and class for toggling hover on rows